WestleyK/rpi-brightness/README.md

 ### Easy install:

-Paste or type this in your terminal:
+Copy-paste or type this in your terminal:
 ```
 curl https://raw.githubusercontent.com/WestleyK/rpi-backlight/master/easy-install.sh | sh
 ```